deplicate/deplicate/README.rst

 Usage
 -----

-Use **deplicate** to find out all the duplicated files in one or more directories, you can also scan for duplicates a bunch of files directly.

 To find the duplicates import in your python script the new available module ``duplicate`` and call its function ``find``: